Backyard Baseball: Overview

-The original game consisted of 30 neighborhood kids from which the player must build a team.
-Beginning from Backyard Baseball 2001 (2000), however, the games have additionally featured Major League Baseball players reimagined as kids, with the exception of Backyard Sports: Sandlot Sluggers (2010).
+In Backyard Baseball, players take a managerial role by creating a team of different players to compete against opponents.
+The original game consisted of 30 neighborhood children from which the player must build a team.
+Beginning from Backyard Baseball 2001, however, the games have additionally featured Major League Baseball players reimagined as children, with the exception of Backyard Sports: Sandlot Sluggers (2010).
+MLB licensing is also present in all but three games in the series; the original 1997 game, Sandlot Sluggers, and the 2026 reboot game.